 What are you doing to help fight against climate change?

 I'm a hockey and netball player.
 Also a type 1 diabetic.

 Built in 2001, the Eden Project turned a disused Cornish claypit into a temperature-controlled environment for an entire rainforest - as well as hundreds of other plants.

-Christina's career story
+Christina's career path

-I took A-Levels in maths, further maths, physics and art before studying an MEng in civil engineering at the University of Nottingham.
+I took A-Levels in maths, further maths, physics and art before studying an MEng in Civil Engineering at the University of Nottingham.

 Furthermore, the ICE QUEST scholarship enabled me to gain invaluable experience on site which helped my career transition from contracting to consulting.